dzorlu/sdc/advanced_lane_detection/README.md

 _residual = update - self.s
 self.s = _kalman_gain * _residual + self.s
 ```
 In the update step, when we cannot detect a lane line for a given frame, we inject some uncertainty into the state information and increment the noise of the process.
 In all, after many prediction and update steps, the state variance should converge to a number that is satisfactory for our purposes.
 Kalman filters ensure smooth averaging over many pixel instances through a Bayesian update mechanism.
 In addition, the filters allow us to factor in more uncertainty over our beliefs if we fail to detect the lane lines over multiple instances.
+The implementation details of the filter can be found in [kalman_filter.py](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/kalman_filter.py)

-There are few filters in place that `evaluate` method The implementation details of the filter can be found in [kalman_filter.py](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/kalman_filter.py)
+During processing of the images, the [filters](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L111) in place ensure to reject proposed lines including cases where left and right lanes cross or when the proposed lines are too far away from the current state of the filter.

 ## Determining curvature and vehicle position with respect to center